Academic Affairs Policies

 F. Institutional Conflict of Interest (“ICOI”): A Covered University Transaction or Covered Senior Official Relationship which could (or could reasonably be perceived to) negatively impact the objectivity or integrity of the University’s core missions of research, scholarship, or teaching.

-G. Senior Official: The President, Provost, Deans, Department Chairs, Division Chiefs, Center Directors, and Vice Presidents (if they have responsibility for approval, conduct, funding, or oversight of research, scholarship, or teaching at the University).
+G. Senior Official: The President, Provost, Deans, Department Chairs, Division Chiefs, Center/Institute/Program Directors, and Vice Presidents (if they have responsibility for approval, conduct, funding, or oversight of research, scholarship, or teaching at the University).

 Scope and Exceptions